willbeason/wikipedia/README.md

 idea here is to document methods for various analysis I've done.

-Generally, code starts in commands under `cmd/` and gets migrated to `pkg/` when I figure out how to make it more general.
+Generally, code starts in commands under `cmd/` and gets migrated to `pkg/` when I figure out how to make it more general and deduplicate code across commands.

 I make no guarantees on the interoperability of the code here, or that output will remain consistent with time.
 For now these are fun, non-professional projects.
+Generally, I will tag commits after making significant changes.
+As yet there is no stable release of this software, but I am working towards this as I make progress towards using this code for research papers.

 Many of these commands will change with time as I learn more about the Wikipedia corpus.
 This is a large, complex set of data and there aren't (yet) good